jessicatingley/csc212-gradebook/README.md

 **The necessary command line arguments for utilizing the `Course` class will be input as follows:**
 $ ./prog `file_name.txt`[^1] `COURSE`[^2] `CATEGORY_OF_ASSIGNMENT`[^3] `COMMAND`[^4]
     <br /> Valid input for `CATEGORY_OF_ASSIGNMENT`:
-    - 'LABS'
+    - 'labs'
     - 'ASSIGNMENTS'
-    - 'PROJECTS'
+    - 'Projects'
     - 'EXAMS'
     Examples of valid input for `COMMAND`:
-    - 'TOTAL'
+    - 'Total'
-    - 'CATEGORY_TOTAL'
+    - 'CATEGORYTOTAL'
-    - 'COURSE_TOTAL'
+    - 'CourseTotal'
     Important notes:
     - A valid `COMMAND` ***must*** be given when type 'COURSE' is used.
     - No spaces should be left in input for `COMMAND`